Hayden Quinn: South Africa

 Hayden resides on the shores of the immaculate Katse Dam where he visits a responsible trout farming operation and enjoys the wonders of the dam.
 Hayden rows with Olympic Gold Medallist James Thompson then visits the 185m high Katse Dam wall.
 He ascends the mountains and explores local villages on a guided pony trek on which he learns about local culture and customs.
 Rose, a local cook and teacher, shows Hayden how to cook a Basotho dish and Hayden closes off the episode with a delicious and omega-rich trout dish.

-Hayden Quinn: Synopsis - Episode 11 –Midlands
+Hayden Quinn: South Africa - Episode 11 – Midlands

 Hayden and local celebrity chef Jackie Cameron take off from Hartford House with the charismatic Bill Harrop and tour of the rolling green hills of the midlands aloft a gentle floating giant.
 Hayden discovers the sustainability secrets behind the delicious dairy at Fairfield Farm and he and Jackie prepare a mouth-watering samp, mince and beans dish.
 After a visit to the Karkloof Market and a dip in the Karkloof Falls a bovine audience gathers in the background as Hayden prepares a no-stir ice-cream for his Fairfield host: Kevin Lang.

-Hayden Quinn: Synopsis - Episode 12 –Zululand
+Hayden Quinn: South Africa - Episode 12 – Zululand

 Hayden visits the live-in museum and set of the wildly successful TV series Shaka Zulu at Shakaland outside Eshowe.
 There Hayden learns about Zulu culture, learns to stick fight and how to do a traditional Zulu dance.
 A local maiden also shows Hayden how to cook a traditional Zulu meal.
 Hayden then takes up residence at the foot of the legendary Ghost Mountain where he shows us how to cook a delicious African-Asian fusion venison dish.
 Hayden wakes up at sunrise to track endangered rhino and learns about conservation and anti-poaching initiatives protecting the area’s precious threatened species.